DanRuta/xVA-Synth/README.md

 ### App
 This is an just early experiment.
 The quality of the voice files currently leaves to be desired, due to the low amount of data available.
 As technology improves, time permitting, the core synthesis algorithms will get updates, and if necessary, models retrained.

+The app is capable of using CMUDict for the models that have been trained with it.
+So far, however, the models that I have trained with support for it have been of lower quality.
+However, if trained with with support for it, CMUDict syntax can be used in the input textarea.

 ### Models

 Models are being trained for the following games: